Analysis of Artificial Dissipation of Explicit and Implicit Time-Integration Methods: Comparison Between an Explicit Method with Modal Filtering and the Application of an Implicit Method

-is evolved during the time interval $[0,4]$ on a grid of $N = 8$ elements using polynomials of degree $\leq p = 9$ and an upwind numerical flux.
+afterwards yields a filtered explicit Euler method which mimics the dissipation introduced by an implicit Euler method.
+These estimates are applied to the linear advection equation \eqref{eq:transport} in $[-1,1]$ with periodic boundary conditions.
+The initial condition \eqref{eq:proj-filt-Euler-jump} is evolved during the time interval $[0,4]$ on a grid of $N = 8$ elements using polynomials of degree $\leq p = 9$ and an upwind numerical flux.

-The results using \num{20000} time steps are plotted in Figure \ref{fig:Euler-20k}.
-The initial condition $u_0$ (dashed, grey) is also the exact solution of the PDE at $t = 4$, i.e. after two periods.
-However, ignoring errors of the spatial discretisation, the semidiscrete exact solution (green) shows a slightly oscillatory behaviour around the discontinuities at $x = \pm \frac{1}{4}$.

-Contrary, the explicit Euler method (blue) introduces strong oscillations.
-Applying the adaptive modal filtering once after each time step yields a solution (dashed, magenta) that is visually indistinguishable from the semidiscrete exact solution (green) computed using the matrix exponential.

-The implicit Euler method (red) introduces artificial dissipation and yields a non-oscillatory solution.
-Therefore, it does not mimic the semidiscrete exact solution.
-However, the estimate of the dissipation yields a solution of the explicit Euler method with modal filtering applied twice (dashed, cyan) that is nearly indistinguishable from the implicit one.
+The corresponding energy profiles using \num{20000} time steps are plotted in \autoref{fig:Euler-20k}(A) at $t=4$.
+The initial condition \eqref{eq:proj-filt-Euler-jump} is also the exact solution of the PDE at $t = 4$, i.e. after two periods.
+The explicit Euler method (dotted, blue) yields as expected an unconditional energy growths whereas applying adaptive modal filtering once after each time step yields a nearly constant energy.
+The implicit Euler method (solid red) reduces the energy (introduces artificial dissipation) as can be seen in the figure.
+However, the estimate of the dissipation introduced by implicit Euler yields an energy result of the explicit Euler method with modal filtering applied twice (dash-dotted, cyan) that is nearly indistinguishable from the implicit one.

 Although the estimate of the filter strength is conservative (i.e. only necessary), the energy of the twice filtered explicit solution is slightly less than the energy of the implicitly computed solution.
 The reason is probably the appearance of some changes of boundary values due to the filtering that triggers additional dissipation by the upwind flux.